hayhan/loganalyzer/README.md

 For prediction of Loglab and DeepLog, the timestamp in logs is not necessary and any format is allowed if it exists.
 The *LogAnalyzer* can learn the width of timestamp, e.g. the "*\$ analyzer loglab predict*" and "*\$ analyzer deeplog predict*" learn the width by default.
 The option is "*--learn-ts/--no-learn-ts*".
 It doesn't require to know the format/width of timestamp in advance.

+**About prebuild models**

+There are prebuild models saved in *data/persist/LOG_TYPE/*.
+Because of version issue of frameworks/tools (e.g. scikit-learn, PyTorch, onnxruntime), you may experience warnings/errors when do partial fit or predict using them directly.
+In this case, simply delete the corresponding models in the *persist* folder and re-train them.

 ## **Running Environment**

 Activate python virtual environment firstly and then run following commands.